 Diffuse a Raging Narcissist: Stay Calm and Avoid Reacting Emotionally

 You’ve got to stay calm and if possible, simply remove yourself from the situation.
 If you can’t do that, take a deep breath be prepared to bite your tongue.
 Don’t bother to argue or try to reason with the narcissist.
-Instead, just let him know that you hear his concerns and avoid raising your voice or introducing any emotion into the conversation.
+Instead, just let them know that you hear their concerns and avoid raising your voice or introducing any emotion into the conversation.
+This might also be a good time to employ the gray rock method.

 Diffuse a Raging Narcissist: Know the Patterns